FSE25Dyck2EUF/FSE25Dyck2EUF/README.md

 ./souffle example.dl
 ```
 **Reproducing the experimental results presented in the main text.**
 First, we need to generate a total of 10 query sequences for each program, with lengths ranging from 1,000 to 10,000 in increments of 1,000.
 You can choose to regenerate them or use the existing data.
-To regenerate the query sequences, run the following code (this step takes approximately 6 minutes on my machine):
+To regenerate the query sequences, run the following code (this step takes about 6 minutes to complete on my machine):

 ```sh
 cd /Dyck2EUF/benchmark/
 python3 trans.py
 ```

-Next, run Optimal, Z3, CVC5, Yices, and Plat-smt on the benchmark using the following command (this step takes approximately 18 minutes on my machine):
+Next, run Optimal, Z3, CVC5, Yices, and Plat-smt on the benchmark using the following command (this step takes about 18 minutes to complete on my machine):

 ```sh
 cd /Dyck2EUF/benchmark/